How Do Language Models Compose Functions?: Compositional Processing and Embedding Space Geometry

 Given that there is significant variation in whether or not the LLM solves a task compositionally (i.e. how strongly they appear to compute the intermediate variables), we next ask why this variation occurs.
-It is well-known that embedding spaces can capture relational information in their geometry \citep{mikolov2013:word2vec,hewitt2019:structural}.
-Moreover, \citet{hernandez2024:linearity} shows that some \texttt{subject $\to$ object} relations can be represented by a single linear transformation from a language model's residual stream activations to its unembedding space.
-Following this, we propose and test a hypothesis that language models could process compositional functions in one hop if they are directly represented as a linear transformation between the embedding and unembedding spaces.
+It is well-known that some relations are represented by translations in classical word embedding spaces \citep{mikolov2013:word2vec,hewitt2019:structural}. \citet{hernandez2024:linearity} also shows that, when LLMs compute certain \texttt{subject $\to$ object} relations, several layers of computation can be well approximated by simple, linear transformations.
+We extend these ideas together and posit that language models could directly represent some tasks as translations between the embedding and unembedding spaces (spanning language models' entire forward computation).
+We hypothesize that some compositional functions could be represented more fundamentally via these translations and that models may compute such functions \textit{directly}, rather than \textit{compositionally} by the hops.